 Squeeze the bulb and fill yourself with a comfortable amount of water.
 You may be able to take the full douche, or you may prefer less.
 Once that’s done, remove the douche.
 You should be able to comfortably hold the water inside yourself for a minute or so while you scoot over to the toilet and take a seat.
 Release.
 Bear down to expel the water, then clean yourself up and repeat the whole process until the water you’re expelling is clean.

 With a gravity-fed douche the procedure is only slightly different.
 The water goes into a bag or other receptacle from which leads a tube terminating in an insertable tip.
 Fill up the bag or bottle, let some water flow through the pipe so that there are no air bubbles, then lube up and insert the tip.
 The water pressure will depend on how high up you hold the bag, so adjust for comfort, fill yourself, remove the tip and evacuate as before.

 Do I Need To Douche?

 When buying a plug there are a few things that you should look out for.
 You may wish to get a phthalate-free one.
 The jury is out on phthalates, but there’s a chance that they could cause medical problems down the road, and there’s very little difference between a toy with phthalates and a good-quality one without.
-I’ll write more about phthalates in a later post, but for the time being, when purchasing a plug, consider avoiding them.

 You’ll also want one with a flared base.
 The ass is a strong muscle, and when it contracts it can effectively suck toys up into your rectum.
 If that happens, it means an embarrassing trip to the emergency room – and that’s a situation most of us want to avoid.
-For this reason, it pays to get anal toys which come with a base so big there’s no way it could ever end up inside of you.
+For this reason, it pays to get anal toys which come with a base so big there’s no way it could ever end up inside you.
 A flared base also gives you something to grip when in use, and means you can stand it upright on a surface once it has been used, minimizing mess.